To open the "Editing Task" window, double-click the task name cell or click the "Edit Task" button on the "Gantt Chart" ribbon.

 |Milestone||If a task is a milestone, the duration is always 1.|

-It could be person (task owner) names or other resources like rooms, machinery etc. For each resource, you can set rest days and holidays.
+It could be people's (the task owner's) names or other resources like rooms, machinery, etc. For each resource, you can set rest days and holidays.
 These days will be used when calculating task durations and dates.
 To set the list of available resources, use the "Resources" button in the "Settings" group of the Excel ribbon.

-If the resource field is left blank, or multiple resource are assigned, or an invalid resource (a resource that couldn’t be found in the "Resources" table) is assigned, then the "<Default>" resource will be used on calculations.
+If the resource field is left blank, multiple resources are assigned, or an invalid resource (a resource that couldn’t be found in the "Resources" table) is assigned, then the "<Default>" resource will be used on calculations.

 |Dates and durations|

-There are 3 types of dates and durations: Estimated, baseline and actual.
+There are three types of dates and durations: Estimated, baseline, and actual.

 Baseline dates: Use this as a snapshot of the estimated dates when a task is created.
-This gives you an easy way to find out how a task is originally planned.
+This gives you an easy way to find out how a task was originally planned.

 Both the baseline and actual dates are optional.
 If they are filled, the app draws smaller shapes over the estimated shapes.

-If the task is a parent task, its estimated dates are aways calculated from its child tasks, baseline dates and actual dates could be set to auto-calculated, or manually entry.
-The duration of a parent task could be either the sum of the durations of the child tasks, or the difference between start date and end date.
+If the task is a parent task, its estimated dates are automatically calculated from its child tasks; baseline dates and actual dates could be set to auto-calculated or manually entered.
+The duration of a parent task could be either the sum of the durations of the child tasks or the difference between the start date and the end date.
 All these options could be set by clicking the "Project Options" button on the Excel ribbon.

-If a parent task has multiple child tasks, the start date of the parent task is the earliest start date of all the child tasks, the end date of the parent task is the latest end date of all the child task.
+If a parent task has multiple child tasks, the start date of the parent task is the earliest start date of all the child tasks, and the end date of the parent task is the latest end date of all the child tasks.